 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
-Call an ambulance if you need it.
+Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP. - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Please call Member Services (phone numbers are printed on the back of your membership card and the back cover of this booklet).
+[Plans must provide either the phone number and days and hours of operation or explain where to find the number (e.g., on the back the plan membership card).]]